 Start with cutting the biggest pieces of wood.
 I was going to try several kinds of wood but the 3 mm MDF worked so well that I didn't bother trying the others.
 The white panel is 18 mm thick melamine crap wood.

-I made a giant compass to draw all the circles required to build the spiral on the white panel.
+giant compass to draw all the circles required to build the spiral on the white panel.
 After you draw the circles, mark the points where a rod is going to be.

 To fix the different levels, get some threaded steel rod.
 Make sure it's nice and smooth and clean thread.
 I had to go back to buy new ones.
 After I cut the first ones up I noticed how crap they were and that you couldn't put a nut on it without using heavy machinery...